 If you’re a working adult who wants to make a difference from within the foster care system, start or advance your career as a social worker through an online degree program accredited by the Council on Social Work Education (CSWE).
 There are several degree levels for social work programs: Bachelor of Social Work (BSW), Master of Social Work (MSW), and at the doctoral level, Doctor of Social Work (DSW) and PhD in Social Work.
 Keep in mind, a degree from a CSWE-accredited program is required in many states in order to obtain licensure.

 Foster care certainly has its challenges.
 However, for the right parents—and for social workers and the other professionals who help bring families together—the rewards will last a lifetime.

-Explore Walden University's online social work degree programs for undergraduate and graduate students.
+Explore Walden University's online social work degree programs for undergraduate and graduate students, including CSWE-accredited Bachelor of Social Work (BSW) and CSWE-accredited Master of Social Work (MSW) programs.
 Continue your education and advance your career goals.
 Earn your degree in a convenient online format that fits your busy life.

 Walden University's Bachelor of Social Work (BSW) and Master of Social Work (MSW) programs are accredited by the Council on Social Work Education (CSWE), a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA).
 CSWE’s Commission on Accreditation is responsible for developing standards that define competent preparation for professional social workers and ensuring that social work programs meet these standards.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.